Our Navigators

 'Walking in the steps of our tipuna, Maui a Tikitiki a Taranga & Kupe the Navigator.'

-Amba Blommart-Klay
+Amba Blommaart-Klay

-Nelson - Whakatū / Tasman - Te Tai-o-Aorere
+Nelson - Whakatū | Tasman - Te Tai-o-Aorere

 I am currently a Contractor working in the electronic monitoring field.
 I have been involved with various projects based in the inshore fishing fleet over the past five years.
 Prior to this I was part of the Observer Programme for six years and this is where my involvement in the fishing industry began.
 Before this I worked at Cawthron as a Senior Lab Technician.
 The fishing industry has captivated me on a work and personal level, and I am keen to give back, and be part of something positive.
 It's a tough industry no matter where you sit within it.